cyberbotics/webots-doc/robotis-op2/foreword.md

 Differences with DARwIn-OP robot are limited.
 Explanations should be compatible with this robot model.

-To be able to use text-to-speach feature, it is **required** to install the program `espeak` on the robot.
+To be able to use text-to-speech feature, it is **required** to install the program `espeak` on the robot.

 ```sh